-- 1. Prepare the computer for disassembly (Preparation for disassembly on page 22). - 2.
-If the computer is on a stand, remove the computer from the stand. - 3.
-Remove the access panel (Access panel on page 23). - 4.
-Remove the front bezel (Front bezel on page 24). - 5.
+- 1. Prepare the computer for disassembly (Preparation for disassembly on page 19). - 2.
+Remove the access panel (Access panel on page 20). - 3.
 Remove one of the five silver 6-32 standard screws located on top of the drive cage.

-6. Install the security screw through the middle front bezel release tab to secure the front bezel in place.
+4. Install the security screw through the middle front bezel release tab to secure the front bezel in place.